-Applicants are responsible for tracking the completion of mandatory tasks, using the self-report form provided by ARIDO, and should work closely with Supervisors to determine how best to complete all mandatory tasks.
+Interns are responsible for tracking the completion of mandatory tasks, using the self-report form provided by ARIDO, and should work closely with Supervisors to determine how best to complete all mandatory tasks.

-During the Supervised Work Experience period, an Applicant may have/had experience confirmed by more than one Supervisor or Mentor.
-All individuals acting as a Supervisor or Mentor must complete a Supervisor Attestation Form.
+During the Supervised Work Experience period, an Intern may have experience confirmed by more than one Supervisor.
+Complete information and attestation is required for all individuals acting as a Supervisor.